Meedony/ArcadeTotalWins/README.md

 **Placeholder:** `%arcadetotal_wins%`

 # Installation
-Just drop it in your plugins folder and your ready to go, there is no any type of configuration to this plugin.
+Just drop it in your plugins folder and you'reready to go, there is no any type of configuration to this plugin.

 # IMPORTANT